baetis-ma/testbench/index.md

 set output 'output.png'
 replot
 ```
-##### The software indicates trigger sample with a red ‘\*’ on the time axis, in the case of triggers outside of the plot arrows are shown pointing in the direction of the trigger point.
-The trigger is offset from the start of trace by a user defined trigger offset.
 ##### The program that was written happens to be in C. It uses stdout to output the gnuplot commands and stderr to write to the terminal.
 The program alternates between checking for uart rx buffer content, check time stamp on ./definitions file running select on stdin to determine if a command has been entered and handelling these requests.
 Executing ‘./oscope | gnuplot’ will result in gnuplot display of the oscilloscope output, executing ‘./oscope’ command will result in the gnuplot commands being displayed on screen.
 ##### The code segment below is the main loop from logic.c.
 First it sets up some variables, then it starts serial port with a serial oprn subroutine.
 It enters the main loop :
 - if timestamp on ./definitions has changed since last read run rerundef() to assemble mask and trigger vectors.